mohamedboubaker/GPS-Tracker/README.md

 # 5. Conclusion
 ## 5.1 Summary
+In conclusion, the objective of this project was to design and develop a GPS tracking system.
+The system comprises a custom-designed PCB board, firmware running on an STM32, and a server for collecting and visualizing data.
+The PCB board includes a power regulation circuit, GPS/GPRS module, and an STM32 MCU.
+The firmware includes code to control the SIM808 module and extract GPS and speed information.
+The server comprises an MQTT broker, an MQTT subscriber, an SQL database, and a web application to display the device's location on a map.

+The project went through a prototyping phase, circuit design, PCB layout design, and firmware development.
+Finally, the system was tested on an ICE train, traveling at a maximum speed of 300km/h, from Nuremberg to Munich, and the results demonstrated the reliability of the device.

 ## 5.2 Reference and bibliography
 - [1] <a href="https://datasheet.octopart.com/TPS5430DDA-Texas-Instruments-datasheet-8428127.pdf" > Texas Instruments TPS5430DDA datasheet. </a>
 - [2] <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> SIM808_Hardware Design_V1.02 </a>